sidhant007/sidhant007.github.io/_posts/2025-02-02-1-Way-Hashing-Applications-in-DeFi.md

 The two use-cases we will be exploring are:
  - Atomic Swaps (useful)
- - Bitcoin Puzzles (cause climate change, has front-runners, but still cool)
+ - Bitcoin Puzzles (causes climate change, has front-runners, but still cool)

 _Another popular use case of 1-way hash functions is Merkle Trees, since there are tons of resources online covering this, so I won't cover it._